Amazon Faves

 Grand Cayman is the largest and westernmost of the Cayman Islands, with the other two islands being Cayman Brac and Little Cayman.
 Spanning around 76 square miles and 22 miles long, it is home to just 70,000 full-time residents.

-The cruise port is found in the capital city, George Town.
+The cruise port is located in the capital city, George Town.
 There are three cruise terminals here, all of which are tender ports that require cruisers to take a small boat.
-It is called a tender boat or water shuttle.
+This is called a tender boat or water shuttle.
 It is from the cruise ship to the terminal versus just stepping out onto a pier.
-The terminals are all clustered together within walking distance of one another, and consist of South, North, and Royal Watler Terminals.
+The terminals are clustered together within walking distance of one another and consist of South, North, and Royal Watler Terminals.

-The port can accommodate up to four ships at one time.Unlike other popular Caribbean cruise ports, like Cozumel and Puerto Plata, where the terminals are expansive and chock full of amenities, bars, restaurants, and shops, the terminals in Grand Cayman are small and sparse.
+The port can accommodate up to four ships at one time; unlike other popular Caribbean cruise ports, like Cozumel and Puerto Plata, where the terminals are expansive, and chock full of amenities, bars, restaurants, and shops, the terminals in Grand Cayman are small and sparse.
 Cruisers are essentially deposited into downtown George Town.
-Although several world-class beaches are nearby, no beach is directly accessible from any of the terminals at the Grand Cayman cruise port.
+Although several world-class beaches are nearby, no beach is directly accessible from any Grand Cayman cruise port terminal.

 Language and Currency in Grand Cayman